Social Work - MSW

 About This Degree

+The MSW degree is built on the advanced generalist philosophy and framework, which allows graduates to practice as social workers in a wide variety of environments.
 This means that rather than being limited to a specific type of graduate social work program, such as medical social work or child and family social work, students are able to use their degree to work in many different areas.
 Accordingly, the program instills in students the advanced generalist practice knowledge and skills essential to promoting social welfare, especially among vulnerable populations, in institutions such as education, health, employment, housing, and criminal justice.
 The department’s conceptualization of advanced generalist social work education emphasizes direct practice skills.

 The advanced generalist model was adopted at USU for several reasons: